Changissnz/political_commentary_with_anecdotes__08-19-2026/README.md

 Fitness, there were two Asian females crossing the road to hop into a truck.
 One of them said to the other "[BLAH BLAH BLAH] Chut Mae [BLAH BLAH BLAH]" before they entered the vehicle.
-"Chut Mae" is Vietnamese for "mother dies", which translates to something like "mother fucker" in the English language.
+"Chut Mae" is Vietnamese for "mother dies", which translates to something like "mother fucker" (accusatory) or "God damn it" (exclamatory) in the English language.

 **I can understand Unterlang.** You know how in biology, there are certain traits in an organism that become vestigial (remnant, relic) through evolution?
 That's how I sort of